 Expansion of the focus of control

 Each school year, Sonrisas serves between 80 and 100 riders through our School Program.
 We offer therapeutic horseback riding to those with physical, emotional, and mental challenges.
 Riding horses offers a myriad of benefits, including improved balance, coordination, and self-esteem.
 Riders also have improved appetite, better night's sleep, and less-labored breathing.
 What makes Sonrisas a unique riding center is that we offer our program FREE OF CHARGE to the riders coming through the school district!!.
 The Concho Valley offers no other service like ours with no charge to our clients or their families.
-We are now welcoming adult riders that were previously with Mosaic Trails.
-We will keep the program basically the same and charge $20/ride for Mosaic Clients and $40/ride for non-Mosaic Clients.
-We do have a waiting list for these riders.
 The results are priceless; unfortunately, feeding the horses and the upkeep of our facility is not.
 We welcome any contributions and donations, which are all tax-deductible because of our 501(c)(3) status as a non-profit organization.
 We also rely heavily on our volunteers.
 Without them, we are unable to lead our horses or sidewalk our riders.
 Volunteers are truly the heart and soul of our organization.
 Join us today!

 Help at events

 We ride for 1 hour sessions.

 You must be 16 or older to volunteer at Sonrisas Trails Therapeutic Riding, Inc.

 Depending on your age & physical strength, we may ask that you help us in areas other than our arena.